 BoardSource partnered with GuideStar to create a vehicle for organizations to do just that.
 Together, BoardSource and GuideStar launched an initiative that enables nonprofit organizations to share information about how their organizations are governed.

 In a joint blog post, BoardSource and GuideStar CEOs Anne Wallestad and Jacob Harold said, “We hope that organizations will embrace this opportunity to share more information about how their boards are leading their organizations in thoughtful, intentional ways and help build trust with their donors and the public at large.
 And for those organizations that have not yet embraced the essential governance practices that are highlighted in the profile, we hope that the questions will serve as a catalyst for self-reflection and change within their boardrooms.”

-A new section of GuideStar Nonprofit Profiles titled “People & Governance” that enables organizations to share information about the following.
+A section of GuideStar Nonprofit Profiles titled “Board Leadership Practices” that enables organizations to share information about the following.

 - Board Orientation & Education: Do board members understand their roles and responsibilities?

 - CEO Oversight: Is the board responsibly managing and overseeing the chief executive’s performance?

 - Ethics & Transparency: Is the board committed to handling potential conflicts of interests with transparency?